Perseus-101/SEM-4-Practicals/README.md

   All 10 programs has been uploaded and updated including the code snippets.

 ## CS
   Have uploaded almost all the programs, except Hashing and heapsort.
-I'll upload those in a few hours or so, if not then tommorow.
+If anyone has the code and is willing to contribute, ping me